sobolevn/ship-it-boardgame/README.md

 Please, add yourself to `AUTHORS` if you contributed in any way :)

-Other projects that I used:
+Other projects that I use:
 - Icons: [FontAwesome](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt)

 ## LICENSE